Sony α7: Variations

 The second generation common ground is the newer and improved body design as well as the world's first five-axis sensor-shift image stabilization system for a full-frame ILC.
 Sony claims that this can compensate a 4.5-stop equivalent of camera shake.
 In-body stabilization requires no special lens features, and mirrorless system cameras can typically accommodate lenses from any SLR system.
 As an upgrade of the α7, the α7 II has the same 50 Mbit XAVC-S codec as the α7S but lacks 4K video, and the five-axis stabilization is less effective in video mode than that used in the Olympus OM-D E-M1.
 However, the crop mode used in the α7 II does not incur "very much loss in image quality", unlike that of the Nikon D750.

 On 14 June 2015, Hasselblad announced the Lusso, a variant of the Sony α7R marketed by Hasselblad.

 The third generation started in 2017, and the fourth was announced in July 2019.

 Model differences

+BIONZ

+BIONZ is a line of image processors used in Sony digital cameras.
+It is currently used in many Sony α DSLR and mirrorless cameras.
+Image processing in the camera converts the raw data from a CCD or CMOS image sensor into the format that is stored on the memory card.
+This processing is one of the bottlenecks in digital camera speed, so manufacturers put much effort into making, and marketing, the fastest processors for this step that they can.

+Sony designs the circuitry of the processor in-house, and outsources the manufacturing to semiconductor foundries such as MegaChips and (mostly) GlobalFoundries, as they currently do not own any fabrication plant capable of producing a system on a chip (SoC).[1]
+Sony also sources DRAM chips from various manufacturers namely Samsung, SK Hynix and Micron Technology.

+BIONZ utilizes two chips in its design.
+The first chip is an SoC that manages overall functionality of the camera such as SD card storage management, wired connection such as USB and HDMI, and wireless protocols such as Wi-Fi and NFC that are increasingly common on modern Sony α cameras.
+The BIONZ SoC can be identified by its part number "CXD900xx".
+The second chip is the ISP (image signal processor).
+It handles the data directly from the CMOS image sensor, and it is directly responsible for the camera's high-ISO noise characteristics in a low-light environment.
+The ISP can be identified by the part number "CXD4xxx".